mkoskim/mawejs/README.md

 enter a comma-separated list of tags.
 There is also a tag view in the right panel.
 Clicking a tag will make scenes containing that tag visible, and fold all the others.

+# What MaweJS is?

+In short, MaweJS is externally unstructured editor, and internally structured editor.

 # Writing with MaweJS

 How MaweJS really operates?